jshin13/Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow/README.md

 I initially went through the book without deeply going into mathematical background or in-depth coding implementation.
 As I read through the book, I made my own study notes on Jupyter notebook to refer back to what I thought was important, which I still update as I revisit the book.
 Following that, I carefully purused the chapter codes and disassembled them to understand the functionality of each command.
 On the side, I bolstered my understanding by delving into mathematical derivations behind statistical operations, thanks to Intro to Probability by Anderson and Valko.
 Lastly, the projects I listed above utilize what I learned from this book.

+edit: I added the complete library list of scikit-learn API in the book.
+This part is still work in progress.
+(5/22/2020)

 # My thoughts

 This is definitely a great reference for anyone who wants to introduce ML into their work scheme.
 Particularly, this has been a fabulous introduction to TensorFlow.V2 which now allows more freedom to users than what V1 had permitted.
 Whether it be a simple regressor training or extensive MLP with a huge dataset, this book can guide you through mathematical complexity to build your own ML algorithm in a most effortless manner.
 On that note, this has become my ultimate guideline of how to ML with scikit-learn and TF, and simply my favorite book on ML.
 My other favorite book in the field of AI is a book called Deep Learning (Adaptive Computation and Machine Learning series) by Goodfellow.